mukaiizawa/Paren/man/man7/special-operator.md

 special-operator - special treatment built-in operators.

 # DESCRIPTION
-A special-operator is a operator with special syntax, special evaluation rules, or both, possibly manipulating the evaluation environment, control flow, or both.
+A special operator is a operator with special syntax, special evaluation rules, or both, possibly manipulating the evaluation environment, control flow, or both.

 The set of special operator is fixed in Paren; no way is provided for the user to define a special operator.

-The complete list of the special-operator is listed in SEE ALSO.
+The complete list of the special operator is listed in SEE ALSO.

 # SEE ALSO
 - <-(3)